kokkos/kokkos-core-wiki/Compiling.md

 `KOKKOS_CXXFLAGS (OUT)` | Compiler flags.
 Add this to the applications compiler flags.
 `KOKKOS_LDFLAGS (OUT)` | Linker flags.
 Add this to the applications linker flags.
 `KOKKOS LIBS (OUT)` | Libraries required by Kokkos.
 Add this to the link line after the linker flags.
-`KOKKOS_CPP_DEPENDS (OUT)` |  Dependencies for compilation units which include any Kokkos header files.
-Add this as a dependency to compilation targets including any Kokkos code.
+`KOKKOS_CPP_DEPENDS (OUT)` |  Dependencies for compilation units which include any Kokkos header files. <br> Add this as a dependency to compilation targets including any Kokkos code.
 `KOKKOS_LINK_DEPENDS (OUT)` | Dependencies of an application linking in the Kokkos library.
 Add this to the dependency list of link targets.
 `CXXFLAGS (IN)` | User provided compiler flags which will be used to compile the Kokkos library.
 `CXX (IN)` | The compiler used to compile the Kokkos library.